kubernetes-sigs/sig-storage-local-static-provisioner/helm/README.md

 Please follow [official
 instructions](https://helm.sh/docs/intro/install/) to install `helm`.

-## Custom your deployment with values file
+## Customize your deployment with values file

 Our chart provides a variety of options to configure deployment, see [provisioner/values.yaml](./provisioner/values.yaml).